Oculus Rift Is Now the Most Popular VR Headset On Steam - Slashdot

 It's not so much how many people use them but how many people buy them now.
 The latter determines if it's a passing fad.

-Huge price drops,finally shipped their controller (Score:2)
+Huge price drops,finally shipped their controller (Score:3)

 They've really discounted the thing of late, plus their controllers are quite good (apparently).
 I wouldn't say the price is reasonable but it did drop in to a range that only partially wealthy enthusiasts could try.